Apply for a HELOC today and you could get:

 Details you need to make a smart decision

-1Rate Discount: For applications received between January 1, 2021 and March 31, 2021, and which close on or before June 30, 2021, discounted margins are available in the following amounts if you take minimum draws within 15 days of account opening when that minimum balance is maintained for at least the first three billing cycles: (1) a margin discount equal to 0.50% will apply for initial draws between $35,000 and $49,999; and (2) a margin discount equal to 1.00% will apply for initial draws of at least $50,000.
+1Rate Discount: For applications received between January 1, 2021 and June 30, 2021, and which close on or before September 30, 2021, discounted margins are available in the following amounts if you take minimum draws within 15 days of account opening when that minimum balance is maintained for at least the first three billing cycles: (1) a margin discount equal to 0.50% will apply for initial draws between $35,000 and $49,999; and (2) a margin discount equal to 1.00% will apply for initial draws of at least $50,000.
 In addition, automatic payment from a BBVA deposit account required to qualify for rate discount.
 Discounted margins are subject to forfeiture upon borrower becoming 60 or more days past due or upon failing to meet one of the above requirements after closing.
 This offer may be combined with other segment/relationship discounts and Bank-paid closing costs.
-Discount offer is not available for line increases on existing BBVA HELOCs.
+Discount offer is not available for Purchase Money Second Lines or line increases on existing BBVA HELOCs.

 Interest Rate: Variable Annual Percentage Rate (APR) is based on The Wall Street Journal Prime Rate (“Prime”) (3.25% as of 3/17/2020) plus a margin as identified in your credit agreement.
 APR will vary with Prime.
 Recent APRs range from 3.99% to 10.35% (includes 1.00% interest rate reduction for automatic payment from a BBVA deposit account).
 Your rate will depend on a number of factors, including your credit history.
 Your APR will not exceed 18% or go below 2.50% at any time during the term of your account.
 Prime may change at any time and is subject to change without notice.
 Contact us for current rates.